Saint-Leu Airfield

 Saint-Leu Airfield was a military airfield in Algeria, near the city of Bettioua, about 45 km northeast of Oran.

-During World War II it was used by the United States Army Air Force Twelfth Air Force 319th Bombardment Group during the North African Campaign against the German Afrika Korps.
+During World War II it was held by Vichy France until taken by the Allied Forces in Operation Torch, then was used by the United States Army Air Force Twelfth Air Force 319th Bombardment Group during the North African Campaign against the German Afrika Korps.
 The 319th flew B-26 Marauder medium bombers from the airfield between 11 and 18 November 1942.